 - In the late 1960’s he spent a year abroad studying in France, as well as traveling, performing and recording throughout Europe.

 - During college he minored in Asian Studies.
 Afterwards, he lived and traveled for a year in Japan, learning Japanese and absorbing the country's spiritual and cultural traditions.

 - In the 1970’s he collected songs and tales from older Appalachian singers and storytellers, organized community festivals where they could perform, and personally shared their music and tales with young people in rural mountain schools and community centers.
 Several years later he returned with his own folklore students on two 3-week field trips to meet these tradition bearers and document them in the book: Stay With Us: Visiting With Old Time Singers and Storytellers in the Southern Mountains.

-- In the 1980’s and 1990’s, through many visits to Latin American communities, gaining a first hand knowledge of their hardships and strengths.
+- In the 1980’s and 1990’s he made many visits to Latin American communities, gaining a first hand knowledge of their hardships and strengths.
 He worked at home to assist them by raising money and building understanding and solidarity among US residents.
-He expanded his repertoire to support Latin American struggles for peace and justice and interpret them for non-Hispanics in the US.
+He expanded his repertoire to include Latin American songs advocating peace and justice.

 - Jon has developed his abilities as a song leader in many settings – from library and school storytimes and concerts, to White, Black and Hispanic church services, to gatherings opposing surface coal mining or supporting human rights in Latin America.

 “Jon Sundell communicated more than the music and more than his enthusiasm for the Appalachian culture which produced it.
 He left the audience profoundly moved and with a sense of having shared in an aesthetic, conceptual, and musical adventure.
 An unforgettable evening!”

-– Lisa Null, Founder of Green Linnet Records, renowned singer, and manager, Folk Cabaret, New Canaan, Connecticut
+– Lisa Null, manager, Green Linnet Records & Folk Cabaret, New Canaan, Connecticut